Fentanyl Patch vs Fentanyl Lollipop – Differences and Addiction potential

 As America struggles with an opioid epidemic, Fentanyl is one of the most deadly drugs being misused.
 As it stands 6.5 million people are currently abusing prescription medication and out of that number 66% are abusing opioid pain relievers such as Fentanyl.

 But what does it mean to abuse a prescription painkiller?
 There are three ways this can happen, through:

-- Taking a medication without a prescription meant for you
+- Taking a medication without a prescription

 - Taking more of the medication than prescribed

 - Taking the medications for purposes other than what it was prescribed for